Overview

 based on the client’s individual needs.
 VWA’s Investment Committee has designed or chosen Model

-Portfolios to implement a number of investment strategies, including those described below.
+Portfolios to implement different investment strategies, including those described below.
 The Model

 Portfolios seek to generate capital appreciation while assuming a reasonable amount of risk.
 The Portfolios

-are intended to take advantage of market opportunities that will occur or persist over a three-to-five-year
+are intended to take advantage of market opportunities that may occur or persist over a three-to-five-year

 time frame.
 It is important to note that no methodology or investment strategy is guaranteed to be